vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - If an LP has an active liquidity provision at the start of an epoch, `market.liquidity.slaCompetitionFactor = 0`, `market.liquidity.commitmentMinTimeFraction = 0.5` and throughout the epoch meets their liquidity provision requirements such that the `fraction_of_time_on_book = 0.75` then their penalty from that epoch will be `0`. (<a name="0042-LIQF-041" href="#0042-LIQF-041">0042-LIQF-041</a>)
 - If an LP has an active liquidity provision at the start of an epoch, `market.liquidity.slaCompetitionFactor = 0.5`, `market.liquidity.commitmentMinTimeFraction = 0.5` and throughout the epoch meets their liquidity provision requirements such that the `fraction_of_time_on_book = 0.75` then their penalty from that epoch will be `0.25`. (<a name="0042-LIQF-042" href="#0042-LIQF-042">0042-LIQF-042</a>)

-- When `market.liquidity.performanceHysteresisEpochs = 0`:
+- When `market.liquidity.performanceHysteresisEpochs = 1`:

   - If an LP has an active liquidity provision at the start of an epoch and throughout the epoch always meets their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` and no penalty will be applied to their liquidity fee payments at the end of the epoch (<a name="0042-LIQF-035" href="#0042-LIQF-035">0042-LIQF-035</a>)
   - If an LP has an active liquidity provision at the start of an epoch and throughout the epoch meets their liquidity provision requirements less than `market.liquidity.commitmentMinTimeFraction` fraction of the time then they will have a full penalty and will receive `0` liquidity fee payments at the end of the epoch (<a name="0042-LIQF-049" href="#0042-LIQF-049">0042-LIQF-049</a>)

-- When `market.liquidity.performanceHysteresisEpochs = n`:
+- When `market.liquidity.performanceHysteresisEpochs > 1`:

   - If an LP has an active liquidity provision at the start of an epoch, the average `penalty rate` over the previous `n-1` epochs is `0.75` and throughout the epoch they always meet their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` for the latest epoch a penalty rate of `0.75` will be applied to liquidity fee payments at the end of the epoch (<a name="0042-LIQF-047" href="#0042-LIQF-047">0042-LIQF-047</a>)
   - If an LP has an active liquidity provision at the start of an epoch, the average `penalty rate` over the previous `n-1` epochs is `0.5` and throughout the epoch they always meet their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` for the latest epoch a penalty rate of `0.5` will be applied to liquidity fee payments at the end of the epoch (<a name="0042-LIQF-039" href="#0042-LIQF-039">0042-LIQF-039</a>)